raphaelmansuy/tutorials/24-mcp.md

 **How it works:** For example, an AI assistant booking a conference room can automatically ask for alternative times when the preferred slot is unavailable, request additional attendees when capacity is exceeded, or clarify catering requirements based on meeting duration.

-**3. OAuth Resource Server Classification with Enhanced Security**
+### 3. OAuth Resource Server Classification with Enhanced Security

-**Why this matters:** Enterprise AI deployments face a security paradox: they need access to sensitive data to provide value, but current authentication methods create security vulnerabilities.
-According to IBM's 2024 Cost of Data Breach Report, the global average cost of a data breach is $4.88 million, with unauthorized access being a significant contributor to breach incidents.
+**Why this matters:** Enterprise AI deployments face a security paradox: they need access to sensitive data to provide value, but current authentication methods can create security vulnerabilities.
+Industry reports indicate that data breaches involving unauthorized access contribute significantly to organizational security costs.

-**What it delivers:** MCP servers are now classified as OAuth Resource Servers with protected resource metadata.
-This enables seamless integration with enterprise identity providers while maintaining security best practices and preventing the most common attack vectors.
+**What it delivers:** MCP servers can be classified as OAuth Resource Servers with protected resource metadata.
+This enables integration with enterprise identity providers while maintaining security best practices and preventing common attack vectors.

-**How it works:** The specification requires Resource Indicators (RFC 8707) to prevent malicious servers from obtaining access tokens intended for other services.
-Each token is cryptographically bound to specific resources, eliminating cross-server token abuse and enabling fine-grained access control.
+**How it works:** The specification supports Resource Indicators (RFC 8707) to prevent malicious servers from obtaining access tokens intended for other services.
+Tokens can be cryptographically bound to specific resources, reducing cross-server token abuse and enabling fine-grained access control.

-**4. Resource Linking: Connected Information Ecosystems**
+### 4. Resource Linking: Connected Information Ecosystems

-**Why this matters:** Information silos destroy productivity and decision-making quality.
-When an AI analysis tool provides insights without connecting users to source documents, verification processes, or related resources, teams waste hours hunting for context.
-Studies consistently show that knowledge workers spend substantial time daily searching for information and context.
+**Why this matters:** Information silos reduce productivity and decision-making quality.
+When an AI analysis tool provides insights without connecting users to source documents, verification processes, or related resources, teams spend additional time hunting for context.
+Research consistently shows that knowledge workers spend substantial time daily searching for information and context.

 **What it delivers:** Tools can now return not just data, but contextual links to related resources, creating interconnected information ecosystems that enhance user workflows and enable deeper investigation.

 **How it works:** A document analysis tool might return a summary plus links to source documents, related policies, and expert contacts.
 An inventory tool could link to supplier information, historical trends, and reorder workflows.
 This creates a web of connected information that guides users to complete workflows efficiently.

-**5. Protocol Version Headers and Enhanced Validation**
+### 5. Protocol Version Headers and Enhanced Validation

 **Why this matters:** Version mismatches are a significant cause of integration failures in distributed systems.
-When different components assume different protocol versions, subtle bugs emerge that are extremely difficult to diagnose.
-Features fail silently, data gets corrupted, and teams spend considerable time debugging phantom issues.
+When different components assume different protocol versions, subtle bugs emerge that can be extremely difficult to diagnose.
+Features may fail silently, data can get corrupted, and teams often spend considerable time debugging phantom issues.

-**What it delivers:** The specification now requires negotiated protocol versions to be specified via MCP-Protocol-Version headers in HTTP requests.
-This ensures compatibility and enables better error handling across different implementations.
+**What it delivers:** The specification now supports negotiated protocol versions specified via MCP-Protocol-Version headers in HTTP requests.
+This helps ensure compatibility and enables better error handling across different implementations.

 **How it works:** Every request explicitly declares its protocol version, allowing servers to adapt their responses or reject incompatible requests early.
 This eliminates the guesswork that previously led to runtime failures and provides clear debugging information when version conflicts occur.